Eclipse – Meaning, Mythology, and Symbolism

 Brief Definition

-An eclipse refers to a celestial phenomenon where one celestial body is partially or completely obscured by another, typically as a solar or lunar eclipse.
+An eclipse refers to a celestial phenomenon where one celestial body is completely or partially obscured by another, typically as a solar or lunar eclipse.

 Brief Explanation